Activist hedge fund Starboard pounces on U.S. companies in turmoil

 "Activist shareholders who overreach for the sake of a win and who aggressively and reflexively push to remove key board members and leaders... will be remembered as failing to meet the moment," said Sabastian Niles, a partner at law firm Wachtell, Lipton, Rosen & Katz LLP who defends companies against Starboard and other hedge funds.

-(Reporting by Svea Herbst-Bayliss in Boston; Editing by Greg Roumeliotis and Christopher Cushing)
+(Reporting by Svea Herbst-Bayliss in Boston; Editing by Greg Roumeliotis, Christopher Cushing and Leslie Adler)

 ((svea.herbst@thomsonreuters.com; +617 856 4331; Reuters Messaging: svea.herbst.thomsonreuters.com@reuters.net))